decentralized-identity/ethr-did-resolver/README.md

 The DID document is built by using read only functions and contract events on the [ethr-did-registry](https://github.com/uport-project/ethr-did-registry) Ethereum smart contract.

-Any value from the registry that returns an ethereum address will be added to the `publicKey` array of the DID document with type `EcdsaSecp256k1RecoveryMethod2020` and an `ethereumAddress` attribute containing the address.
+Any value from the registry that returns an ethereum address will be added to the `verificationMethod` array of the DID document with type `EcdsaSecp256k1RecoveryMethod2020` and an `blockchainAccountId` attribute containing the address.

 ### Controller Address

 Each identity always has a controller address.
 By default it's the same as the identity address, but check the read only contract function `identityOwner(address identity)` on the deployed version of the EthrDIDRegistry contract.

-The Identity controller will always have a `publicKey` with the id set as the DID with the fragment `#controller` appended.
+The Identity controller will always have a `verificationMethod` with the id set as the DID with the fragment `#controller` appended.

 An entry is also added to the `authentication` array of the DID document with the id of the controller publicKey.